 On our bikepacking bags all main attachment points have extra layer of nylon webbing behind the stitching to prevent pullout.
 The Dimension Poly fabrics are very strong but I have had bartacks pull through without reinforcing behind the stitching.
 There is an example on the seat bag photo below.

 All load bearing zippers are bound with seam tape,then top stitched, to prevent fraying.
 All thread is #69 or #92 nylon.
 All packs are sewn on heavy duty walking foot sewing machines.
-All foam is 2lb high density cross linked polyurethane closed cell foam.
-We use this foam in various thicknesses in our packs including the back pad/bivy pad. most companies use less expensive and less insulating foam here to save cost.
+All foam is either Evazote 5lb or 6 lb high density cross linked polyurethane closed cell foam.
+We use this foam in various thicknesses in our packs including the back pad/bivy pad.
+Evazote comes from england, and is the best foam for belts and shoulder straps.